CHRIS GREGORY | CJF, FWCF, ASF

 Winning his fist buckle in a farrier competition at the age of 6, Cody has since competed all over the US and several international competitions.
 He was the alternate on the American Farrier’s Team in 2012 where he won first place at the Internationals Alternate Class in Stoneleigh.
 In 2013, 2014, and 2015 he earned a spot on the World Champion Blacksmith Team.
 Cody was the WCB National Champion in 2014 as well, and was part of that team when they won the world title at Calgary in 2015.
 He was also the top placing American in Calgary at the World Championship Blacksmiths Competition in 2013, and has won the Capewell Cup at the American Farrier’s Association annual convention and contest.

 He did his first clinic for the Iowa Farriers Association in 2008.
-Since then, he has been added as a Delta Mustad clinician.
+He has since done dozens of clinics around the world.
+His deep understanding of anatomy has led to him doing several whole horse dissection clinics, including one for the national convention of the American Farrier’s Association.
 Cody worked as an examiner for the first certification for the Association of Brazilian Farriers, and was a judge for the South African Farrier’s Association national contest in 2008.
 He has served as a tester for the American Farrier’s Association, and has helped many people achieve their certification goals.

 He has written for American Farrier’s Journal and has had his photography appear in the magazine.
 He even had one of his photos appear as the cover of the American Farrier’s Journal.
 When his dad wrote Gregory’s Textbook of Farriery, Cody did many of the anatomical drawings that appear in the book.

 2013 marked his marriage to fellow farrier Kirsty Ryzak from Saskatoon, Saskatchewan.
-In January of 2016, they welcomed their first child, Marcy Grace Gregory into the family.
+They have two beautiful daughters named Marcy and Heidi.
 They live on their farm in Missouri where they raise some cows and teach at Heartland Horseshoeing School.

 Cody provides keen insight that young shoers find easy to relate to and learn from.
 Former students have commented how Cody’s input has accelerated their understanding of farrier theory.
 His experiences from a young age put him in a rare situation of being able to see things in shoeing that escape many others.